 Getting to know Final Audio Design Sonorous III

-When asked to conduct a review of the Final Audio Design Sonorous III I, of course, said yes.
-By now everyone who visits the site know I have a soft spot for this craziest of crazy Japanese headphone manufacturers.
-They are without a doubt one of the most wildcard names in the audiophile headphone game.
-The company is firmly committed to going all out inproducing some of the most insane audio gear on the market today.
+When asked to conduct a review of the Final Audio Design Sonorous III, I, of course, said yes.
+By now, everyone who visits the site knows I have a soft spot for this craziest of crazy Japanese headphone manufacturers.
+They are, without a doubt, one of the most wildcard names in the audiophile headphone game.
+The company is firmly committed to going all out in producing some of the most insane audio gear on the market today.

-In recent months, the price on the VI's has fallen to just under $700 (in the US) but that still remains a whole lot of money and a huge barrier to entry for most people.
-Final Audio seem to finally be acknowledging that to target the masses and entice a new generation of audiophiles they need something most wallet friendly.
+In recent months, the price on the VI’s has fallen to just under $700 (in the US), but that remains a whole lot of money and a huge barrier to entry for most people.
+Final Audio seems to finally be acknowledging that to target the masses and entice a new generation of audiophiles; they need something most wallet-friendly.
 With that, The Sonorous III are here now released and come in $300 cheaper than their big brother.

-What we want to know in this review is, has Final Audio managed to retain what made the original Hope VI special whilst taking measures to reduce cost?
+In this review, what we want to know is, has Final Audio managed to retain what made the original Hope VI special whilst taking measures to reduce cost?

 Previous Final Audio Design Reviews by Audiophile ON:

 - Final Audio Design Heaven V & Heaven VI-CC Review

 - Final Audio Design Adagio III Review